andrija-djurovic/LGDtoolkit/README.md

     ##  $ rf_16: chr  "02 [0.0634,34.6935)" "03 [34.6935,43.6851)" "02 [0.0634,34.6935)" "03 [34.6935,43.6851)" ...
     ##  $ rf_18: chr  "03 [-0.0208,0.0506)" "03 [-0.0208,0.0506)" "03 [-0.0208,0.0506)" "03 [-0.0208,0.0506)" ...

-After performend binning step, modelers usually perform bivariate analysis and start examination of discriminatory power of risk factors in relation with target variable.
-Probably the most common metric used for this purpose is coefficient determination (aks R squared) and it usually used for further risk factor filtering based.
+After completing binning step, modelers usually perform bivariate analysis and start examination of discriminatory power of risk factors in relation with target variable.
+Probably the most common metric used for this purpose is coefficient determination (R squared) and it usually used for further risk factor filtering based.
 In order to calculate R squared we will use function `r.squared` from `LGDtoolkit` package.